claudiotancredi/claudiotancredi/README.md

 ## Hello friend  👋
 - 💻 I'm a MSc student in Artificial Intelligence and Data Analytics @ PoliTo
 - 🚀 I'm currently working on my master thesis in the space field
-- 📍 I'm based in Turin, Italy
+- 📍 I'm based in Torino, Italy
-- 🎾 In addition to space exploration, I'm also interested in sports such as football, tennis and padel
+- 🎾 In addition to space science, I'm also interested in sports such as football, tennis and padel

  ## Git Stats  📈